-Persian garden truly resembles the paradise on Earth.
-The general pattern of Persian gardens (Iranian gardens) has a rectangular form consisting of four quarters abundant in trees and flowers, streams and pathways, ponds and fountains, usually a central pavilion, and the walls that surround the garden.
-The Persian gardens are so remarkable that nine gardens out of a wide variety are inscribed on UNESCO World Heritage Site.
-The gardens located at different climatic parts of Iran have their unique features but are still similar in overall structure.
+The Persian garden, in many ways, resembles paradise on Earth.
+The general pattern of a Persian garden (Bostan) is a rectangular form consisting of four quarters abundant in trees and flowers.
+Persian gardens feature streams and pathways, ponds and fountains, usually a central pavilion, and the walls surrounding the garden.
+The Persian gardens are so remarkable that nine out of a wide variety are listed on the UNESCO World Heritage Site.
+These gardens are located in different geographic parts of Iran with different climates and have their own unique features, but they are still similar in their overall structure.

-According to Persian literature, the word garden means “paradise “which is derived from the word “paridaiza”.
-Paridaiza means a garden surrounded by walls.
-This walled garden makes a harmony between nature and humans’ art of creation.
-The evergreen trees harness the sharp sunlight, the water flows make the environment cool, and the pavilion blocks the sunlight while providing picturesque view from the terrace.
+In Persian literature, the word garden in Persian ‘Bostan’ means paradise, derived from the word “paridaiza”.
+The term paridaiza refers to a garden enclosed by walls.
+This walled garden creates harmony between nature and the human art of creation.
+The evergreen trees harness the sharp sunlight, the flowing water makes the environment refreshing, and the pavilion blocks the sunlight while providing a picturesque view from the terrace.

-Persian garden holds roots in the 6th BC when Cyrus The Great who ruled over a vast territory, determined the plan of the ancient garden of Pasargadae and ordered it to be constructed at Pasargadae (close to Shiraz province).
-In fact, the unique plan of Persian garden, its elaborate architecture, and the presence of natural elements originated from Cyrus’ notions.
-The purpose of Persian garden was to provide physical and spiritual relaxation.
+Persian garden holds roots in the 6th BC when Cyrus The Great, who ruled over a vast territory, determined the plan of the ancient garden of Pasargadae and ordered it to be constructed at Pasargadae (close to Shiraz province).
+In fact, the Persian garden plan, its elaborate architecture, and the presence of natural elements originated from Cyrus’ notions.
+The purpose of the Persian garden was to provide physical and spiritual relaxation.
 So, it is true to say that it was during the Achaemenid Empire that the idea of an earthly paradise came into reality.

-Since Iranians appreciate art in different forms, the idea of Persian garden has influenced the design, decoration, and description of other arts such as Persian carpet, pottery, calligraphy, music, and poetry.
-Among all, Persian carpet is one of the best illustrations of Persian garden.
-Many carpet designs are inspired by Persian garden and it is better to say that Persian carpet is a flat Persian garden with many trees, flowers, and birds.
+Since Iranians appreciate art in different forms, the idea of the Persian garden has influenced the design, decoration, and description of other works of art, such as Persian carpet, pottery, calligraphy, music, and poetry.
+Among all these, Persian carpets are a great illustration of Persian gardens.
+There are many carpet designs that take inspiration from the Persian garden, so perhaps it is better to refer to the carpet as a flat Persian garden full of trees, flowers, and birds.

-Though a very long time has passed from the construction of Persian garden of Pasargadae in 6th BC, the Persian garden has kept its architectural and geometrical principles during history.
-It has also found the way to other countries especially Agra in India and Andalusia in Spain.
-Moreover, Pasargadae Garden, Chehel Sotoun, Fin Garden, Eram Garden, Shazdeh Garden, Dowlatabad Garden, Abbasabad Garden, Akbarieh Garden, and Pahlevanpour Garden are the Persian gardens inscribed on UNESCO World Heritage Site, and they attract tours to Iran either by their survived plans or their scenic sceneries.
+It has been a long time since the construction of Pasargadae in 6th BC.
+However, the Persian garden has maintained its geometrical and architectural principles.
+It has also found its way to other countries, especially Agra in India and Andalusia in Spain.
+Moreover, Pasargadae Garden, Chehel Sotoun, Fin Garden, Eram Garden, Shazdeh Garden, Dowlatabad Garden, Abbasabad Garden, Akbarieh Garden, and Pahlevanpour Garden are the Persian garden examples inscribed on UNESCO World Heritage Site, and they attract tours to Iran either by their survived plans or their scenic sceneries.